 About the JAC

 The Juvenile Assessment Center (JAC); a 501(c)(3) not for profit youth serving organization in Colorado.
 We provide no cost risk and need assessment services coupled with mental health and substance abuse screening to youth residing in Arapahoe, Douglas, Elbert and Lincoln counties.
 Our program believes in a “no wrong door” approach and accepts referrals from parents, schools, the Department of Human Services, Probation, Courts, other youth serving organizations, and law enforcement agencies.
+Call our Main Location for more information: 720-874-3381.

 The JAC provides different levels of assessment.
 Mainly, a risks and needs assessment to determine a youth’s strengths and risk factors is completed one-on-one with the Assessment Specialist and the youth.
 Currently, our assessment tool is based off the Colorado Juvenile Risk Assessment (CJRA).
 Mental Health screening is provided through the use of the Massachusetts Youth Screening Instrument-Second Version (MAYSI-2).
 The Adolescent Substance Abuse Subtle Screening Inventory (SASSI-A2) is used for for substance abuse screening.
 In collaboration with Arapahoe Douglas Mental Health Network (ADMHN) and Aurora Mental Health Center (AuMHC), the JAC provides specialized substance abuse and mental health assessments through our co-located specialists.